-Here is his list of Composition Focus videos.
+Here is Ian Roberts’ list of many Composition videos.

 Using an arabesque in a painting.
 Sounds fancy!
 It is an interesting compositional tool which should be considered with any of the many armatures in design like Cross/cruciform, L, S, rule of 3rd, triangles, etc. Ian Roberts discusses these and more in his book and YouTubes.
 They are the curving lines that lead your eye and keeps it in your painting.
 Making your eye move around the painting can be done with tree branches or people pointing, arrangement of bushes or a stone path, etc. Here is a web page with good explanation and photos.
 The-art-of-composition.com/arabesque this link has nice photos, don’t waste time on the video.